learn-co-curriculum/phase-0-pac-1-js-data-types/README.md

 ### Arrays

-An array is just a list of values enclosed in square brackets:
+Technically, Arrays are not a data type in JavaScript — they are instead a special case of the object data type.
+However, because they are used quite frequently in JavaScript code, we are including them here.

-`["Byron", "Cubby", "Boo Radley", "Luca"]`.
+An array is just a list of values enclosed in square brackets: `["Byron", "Cubby", "Boo Radley", "Luca"]`.
 As with objects, the values can be of any data type.

-In fact, from JavaScript's perspective, arrays are just special cases of objects.
-We can see that if we check the data type of our
-array:
+If we check the data type of our array, we can confirm that arrays are really objects in JavaScript:

 ```js
 const dogs = ["Byron", "Cubby", "Boo Radley", "Luca", "Spinach"];